umassos/peak-tk/README.md

 - [ ] Support walk forward validation
 - [ ] And, of course, have more algorithms

+If you would like to contribute, please feel free to send a pull request and email us!

 # Bug report

 If you found bug or need help with the toolkit, please feel free to email [us]